SIM Scenario Exchange FAQs

 - If you are considering submitting a scenario for peer review, read our peer review information page

 Who owns the resources in the Exchange?

 When you contribute a resource to the Exchange, there is no change in ownership; whoever owned it before continues to own it.
-You are simply giving SIM-one a license to distribute the resource to others via the repository.
+You are simply giving Simulation Canada a license to distribute the resource to others via the repository.
 During the upload process, we ask you to agree to a “copyleft” contributor's license that allows others to download, use, adapt and redistribute the resource for non-commercial and educational purposes.
 Copyleft licenses are designed to allow sharing and adaptation of materials.

 What if I want my resource taken down?

 Please contact communications@SIM-one.ca and we will remove the resource from the Exchange within 10 working days from receipt of your written request for removal.

 I am having trouble uploading.
 Is assistance available?

 There are two aspects to the review process.
 First, all submissions are screened by Simulation Canada staff to ensure they meet minimum quality standards (see below).
 Second, when authors contribute a scenario they have the option of having it formally peer reviewed.